-Spring and termites almost go hand in hand.
+Spring and termites almost go hand and hand.
 The swarms of termites are coming, whether we like it or not.
 Thousands of winged termites are trying to find a new home and unfortunately your home looks welcoming.
-These swarming termites are looking to build a new colony in your home.
-Many times, homeowners don’t even know they have termites until this time of the year.
-These termites may have been feasting on your home for years and the homeowners never even knew it.

 Carpenter Ants are large, they are between .25 to 1 inch in length, They live throughout the United States but prefer dead, damp wood to build their nests.
 Carpenter ants are a common pest that may be infesting your home, especially the black carpenter ant.

 Carpenter ants are not termites, they do not eat the wood in your home, but this does not mean they are harmless to your home.
 If you suspect you have a carpenter ant problem it is wise of you to contact A1 Exterminators immediately.
 Carpenter ants will cut through the wood in your home to build nest slowly tearing apart the wood and in the end, it may take longer than a termite, having a similar effect to your home if you were infested with termites.

 How do you know if you have a carpenter ant problem?
 Call Us!
 But if you want to be a little more sure first, look for some signs.
 We all see ants roaming around throughout all of spring.
 But does that mean your home is infested and at risk?

 The first sign you may see to warn you your home may need an exterminator are flying ants.
 In the spring, you may see swarms of flying ants throughout the area of you home.
 If you see this don’t wait to see more possible signs, call, there are not many other reasons flying ants are coming up from your porch.
 Waiting it out isn’t a risk you want to take.
 And unless you are looking for additional signs or you get a good look at the ants body, there is always the chance they were termites to begin with.
 And if that is the case, CALL!